 As depicted by Lacaille, Antlia represents the single-cylinder pump that Papin used in his experiments in the 1670s.

 The constellation Antlia was first catalogued in Lacaille’s Coelum Australe Stelliferum, published in 1763, after his death.
 The catalogue included almost 10,000 southern stars, 42 nebulous objects, and 14 new constellations, now known as the Lacaille family.

 α Antliae (Alpha Antliae)

 Alpha Antliae is the brightest star in the constellation, but it is only a fourth magnitude star.
-Its apparent visual magnitude varies between 4.22 and 4.29.
+Its apparent magnitude varies between 4.22 and 4.29.
 It is located approximately 365 light years away.

 Alpha Antliae is classified as a K-type giant.
 Its age is estimated to be about a billion years, so the next evolutionary stage it will reach is Mira-type variable before it turns into a white dwarf.